Equipment & Software for Geophysical Surveys: Design, Manufacture, Support, Supply

 I have a mineral exploration project.
 Which drone magnetometer should I choose?

-An Overhauser magnetometer AeroSmartMag https://geodevice.co/product/asm/ will suit your project best — it is reasonably priced, delivers excellent performance, and does not require complex post-processing such as micro-levelling.
+An Overhauser magnetometer AeroSmartMag will suit your project best - it is reasonably priced, delivers excellent performance, and does not require complex post-processing such as micro-levelling.
 You can obtain an anomalous magnetic field map simply by correcting for daily variations.
-A Cesium magnetometer AeroQuantumMag https://geodevice.co/product/aeroquantummag/ is also a good option, especially if you need data with finer spatial sampling.
-Please look at the overview information on our landing page https://geodevice.co/uav or contact us we will send you presentations where you will find even more information
+A Cesium magnetometer AeroQuantumMag is also a good option, especially if you need data with finer spatial sampling.
+Please look at the overview information on our specially dedicated page: UAV or contact us and we will send you presentations where you will find even more information

 What is the difference between Overhauser and optical pumped drone magnetometer?